-Our profitability is subject to inherent risks because of the fixed-price nature of most of our contracts.
+Great Lakes' profitability is subject to inherent risks because of the fixed-price nature of most of its contracts.

-Substantially all of our contracts with our customers are fixed-price contracts.
-Under a fixed-price contract, the customer agrees to pay a specified price for our performance of the entire contract.
+Substantially all of Great Lakes' contracts with its customers are fixed-price contracts.
+Under a fixed-price contract, the customer agrees to pay a specified price for Great Lakes' performance of the entire contract.
 Fixed-price contracts carry inherent risks, including risks of losses from underestimating costs, operational difficulties and other changes that may occur over the contract period.
 One of the most significant factors affecting the profitability of a dredging project is the weather at the project site.
 Inclement or hazardous weather conditions can result in substantial delays in dredging and additional contract expenses.
-Due to these factors, it is possible that we will not be able to perform our obligations under fixed-price contracts without incurring additional expenses.
-If we were to significantly underestimate the costs on one or more significant contracts, the resulting losses could have a material adverse effect on us.
+Due to these factors, it is possible that Great Lakes will not be able to perform its obligations under fixed-price contracts without incurring additional expenses.
+If Great Lakes were to significantly underestimate the costs on one or more significant contracts, the resulting losses could have a material adverse effect on the Company.

-Our business could suffer in the event of a work stoppage by our unionized labor force.
+Great Lakes' business could suffer in the event of a work stoppage by the Company's unionized labor force.

-We are a party to numerous collective bargaining agreements in the U.S. that govern our relationships with our unionized hourly workforce.
+Great Lakes is a party to numerous collective bargaining agreements in the U.S. that govern its relationships with its unionized hourly workforce.
 However, four primary agreements apply to approximately 84% of such employees.
-The inability to successfully renegotiate contracts with these unions as they expire, any future strikes, employee slowdowns or similar actions by one or more unions could have a material adverse effect on our ability to operate our business.
+The inability to successfully renegotiate contracts with these unions as they expire, any future strikes, employee slowdowns or similar actions by one or more unions could have a material adverse effect on Great Lakes' ability to operate Great Lakes' business.

-Our business would be adversely affected if we failed to comply with the Jones Act provisions on coastwise trade, or if those provisions were modified or repealed.
+Great Lakes' business would be adversely affected if it failed to comply with the Jones Act provisions on coastwise trade, or if those provisions were modified or repealed.

-We are subject to the Jones Act and other federal laws that restrict dredging in U.S. waters and maritime transportation between points in the United States to vessels operating under the U.S. flag, built in the United States, at least 75% owned and operated by U.S. citizens and manned by U.S. crews.
-Compliance with these laws increases our operating costs in comparison to non-U.S. dredging operations.
-We are responsible for monitoring the ownership of our common stock to ensure our compliance with these laws.
-If we do not comply with these restrictions, we would be prohibited from operating our vessels in the U.S. market, and under certain circumstances we would be deemed to have undertaken an unapproved foreign transfer, resulting in severe penalties, including permanent loss of U.S. dredging rights for our vessels, fines or forfeiture of the vessels.
+Great Lakes is subject to the Jones Act and other federal laws that restrict dredging in U.S. waters and maritime transportation between points in the United States to vessels operating under the U.S. flag, built in the United States, at least 75% owned and operated by U.S. citizens and manned by U.S. crews.
+Compliance with these laws increases Great Lakes' operating costs in comparison to non-U.S. dredging operations.
+Great Lakes is responsible for monitoring the ownership of its common stock to ensure its compliance with these laws.
+If Great Lakes does not comply with these restrictions, it would be prohibited from operating its vessels in the U.S. market, and under certain circumstances it would be deemed to have undertaken an unapproved foreign transfer, resulting in severe penalties, including permanent loss of U.S. dredging rights for its vessels, fines or forfeiture of the vessels.

 In the past, interest groups have lobbied Congress to modify or repeal the Jones Act to facilitate foreign flag competition for trades and cargoes currently reserved for U.S. flag vessels under the Jones Act.
-Foreign vessels generally have lower construction costs and generally operate at significantly lower costs than we do in the U.S. markets, which would likely result in reduced pricing for dredging work.
-We believe that continued efforts may be made to modify or repeal the Jones Act laws currently benefiting U.S. flag vessels.
-If these efforts are successful, it could result in significantly increased competition and have a material adverse effect on our business, results of operations and financial condition.
+Foreign vessels generally have lower construction costs and generally operate at significantly lower costs than Great Lakes does in the U.S. markets, which would likely result in reduced pricing for dredging work.
+Great Lakes believes that continued efforts may be made to modify or repeal the Jones Act laws currently benefiting U.S. flag vessels.
+If these efforts are successful, it could result in significantly increased competition and have a material adverse effect on Great Lakes' business, results of operations and financial condition.

-We have a significant amount of indebtedness, which makes us more vulnerable to adverse economic and competitive conditions.
+Great Lakes has a significant amount of indebtedness, which makes Great Lakes more vulnerable to adverse economic and competitive conditions.